Proto-globalization: Precursors

-During the pre-modern era early forms of globalization were already beginning to affect a world system, marking a period that historian A. G. Hopkins has called archaic globalization.
+During the pre-modern era early forms of globalization were already beginning to affect a world-system, marking a period that historian A. G. Hopkins has called archaic globalization.
 The world system leading up to proto-globalization was one that hinged on one or more hegemonic powers assimilating neighboring cultures into their political system, waging war on other nations, and dominating world trade.

 A major hegemony in archaic globalization was the Roman Empire, which united the Greater Mediterranean Area and Western Europe through a long-running series of military and political campaigns expanding the Roman system of government and Roman values to more underdeveloped areas.
 Conquered areas became provinces of the empire and Roman military outposts in the provinces became cities with structures designed by the best Roman architects, which hastened the spread of Rome's "modern" way of life while absorbing the traditions and beliefs of these native cultures.
 Nationalist ideology as well as propaganda supporting the Roman Army and military success, bravery, and valor also strengthened the Roman Empire's spread across Western Europe and the Mediterranean Area.
 The Roman Empire's well-built aqueducts and cities and sturdy, effective naval fleets, ships and an organized system of paved roads also facilitated fast, easy travel and better networking and trade with neighboring nations and the provinces.

 During the Han dynasty under Han Wudi (141–87 BCE), the Chinese government united and became powerful enough that China began to successfully indulge in imperialistic endeavors with its neighboring nations in East Asia.
 Han China's imperialism was a peaceful tributary system, which focused mainly on diplomatic and trade relations.
-The growth of the Han Empire facilitated trade and cultural exchange with virtually all of the known world as reached from Asia, and Chinese silks spread through Asia and Inner Asia and even to Rome.
-The early T'ang dynasty saw China as even more responsive to foreign influence and the T'ang dynasty becoming a great empire.
+The growth of the Han Empire facilitated trade and cultural exchange with virtually all of the known world as reached from Asia, and Chinese silk spread through Asia and Inner Asia and even to Rome.
+The early Tang dynasty saw China as even more responsive to foreign influence and the Tang dynasty becoming a great empire.
 Overseas trade with India and the Middle East grew rapidly, and China's East and Southern Coasts, once distant and unimportant regions, gradually became chief areas of foreign trade.
 During the Song dynasty China's navy became more powerful thanks to technological improvements in shipbuilding and navigation, and China's maritime commerce also increased exponentially.

 China's power began to decline in the 16th century when the rulers of the subsequent Ming dynasty neglected the importance of China's trade from sea power.
-The Ming rulers let China's naval dominance and its grip on the Spice trade slacken, and the European powers stepped in.
-Portugal, with its technological advances in naval architecture, weaponry, seamanship and navigation, took over the Spice Trade and subdued China's navy.
-With this, European Imperialism and the age of European Hegemony was beginning, although China still retained power of many of its areas of trade.
+The Ming rulers let China's naval dominance and its grip on the spice trade slacken, and the European powers stepped in.
+Portugal, with its technological advances in naval architecture, weaponry, seamanship and navigation, took over the spice trade.
+With this, European imperialism and the age of European hegemony was beginning, although China still retained power of many of its areas of trade.